Axi-Majoron : One-shot solution to most of the big puzzles of particle cosmology

 Note that the angular motion in the case of $\alpha = 0.1$ is closer to the origin relative to the case of $\alpha=10^{-2}$.
 This is because, as $\alpha$ becomes sufficiently large, the effect of the mixing between $\varphi_1$ and $\varphi_2$ becomes significant, if $\theta_{\rm ini} = \mathcal{O}(1)$ as inferred in \eq{eq:radial-angular-mixing}

-As it can be seen from the dynamics of the inflaton with $\theta_{\rm ini} \neq 0$, a salient and interesting feature of our hybrid axi-majoron inflation is that the PQ field $\Phi$ can have angular motion even after inflation, if $\alpha$ is neither too large nor too small.
-Fig.~\ref{fig:angular-motion} shows the time-dependence of $\theta$ and its time-derivative.
+As it can be seen from the dynamics of the inflaton with $\theta_{\rm ini} \neq 0$, a salient and interesting feature of our hybrid axi-Majoron inflation is that the PQ field $\Phi$ can have angular motion even after inflation, if $\alpha$ is neither too large nor too small.
+Figure \ref{fig:angular-motion} shows the time-dependence of $\theta$ and its time-derivative.

-The angular momentum in a co-moving volume is conserved after inflation, since the symmetry-breaking effect becomes negligible as $\phi$ becomes smaller than thePlanck scale.
+The angular momentum in a comoving volume is conserved after inflation, since the symmetry-breaking effect becomes negligible as $\phi$ becomes smaller than the Planck scale.
 This corresponds to the asymmetry of $U(1)_{\rm PQ}$-charged particle $\Phi$ as in the case of Affleck-Dine mechanism \cite{Affleck:1984fy} \footnote{In Ref.~\cite{Co:2019wyp}, generation of Peccei-Quinn number asymmetry and subsequent baryogenesis was discussed, but in a different realization.}.
 The asymmetry can be transferred to the visible sector, as the baryon number asymmetry, via the usual way of Affleck-Dine mechanism and/or the mechanism of spontaneous baryogenesis \cite{Cohen:1987vi}.
-More details will be discussed in Section~\ref{sec:lepto}.
+More details will be discussed in Sec.~\ref{sec:lepto}.